alterwriter/letsinfra-faqs/README.md

 # letsinfra-faqs
-This is for your FAQS about DevOps, DevSecOps, Cyber Security, and Prompt Engineering (ChatGPT)
+This is for your FAQS to ask any questions about DevOps, DevSecOps, Cyber Security, and Prompt Engineering (ChatGPT)

 # How to ask questions?